From the Provence of the Popes to the Luberon – Self-guided

 5 breakfasts;

-luggage transport between each stage town (one per person, maximum 20 kg) (luggage transfer is at 10 a.m.);
+luggage transport between each stopover city (one bag per person, maximum 20 kg) (luggage transfer takes place at 10 a.m.);

 GPX data, maps, and daily itineraries in electronic format;

-Not included: transportation to the starting point for passengers, their luggage, and their bicycles; equipment, such as bicycles; the presence of a guide; mechanical assistance and access to a support vehicle; costs in the event of mechanical or physical problems. protection under the Travel Agents Customer Compensation Fund (TACCF), i.e., $1 per $1,000 and applicable discount.
+Not included: transportation to the departure point for the passenger, their luggage, and their bicycle; equipment, such as the bicycle; a guide; mechanical assistance and access to a support vehicle; costs incurred in the event of a mechanical or physical mishap; coverage under the Travel Agents’ Client Compensation Fund (FICAV), i.e., $1 per $1,000 and the applicable discount.

 Alma